brettz9/webappfind/README.md

         1. An optional, hard-coded web app URL (to circumvent the normal detection procedures and always open with a given web app)
         1. Option for any web app to open by default in full-screen mode
         1. An optional icon, so as to distinguish in task bar, etc. (making shortcuts via command line: http://ss64.com/nt/shortcut.html )
-        1. Whether to auto-create a new profile just for this combination of options and a -no-remote call to allow executable-like behavior (separate icon instance in task bar though not icon)
+        1. Whether to auto-create a new profile just for this combination of options and a -no-remote call to allow executable-like behavior (creates a separate icon instance in the task bar though not a separate icon unless, again, the icon is attached to a short cut)
         1. Another browser path if other browsers ever support
 1. Complete [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/)
-1. Disable further save attempts with bad ID supplied
 1. Unregister command line handler, etc. on add-on uninstall
-1. Check upon each save attempt that the loaded protocol is still registered as a handler (and remove usage notes above once implemented).

 # Possible future todos